limit access to the property to certain days and hours,

 If the buyer does not want to continue the tenancy

 If your buyers do not want to continue the tenancy, they can request that the property is vacant at the time of settlement as a condition of the sale.
-If you agree, you must give your tenant at least 42 days notice that their tenancy is ending and ensure the property is empty before handing over the keys.
+If you agree, you must give your tenant at least 90 days notice plus allowing for postage that their tenancy is ending and ensure the property is empty before handing over the keys.

 All notices must be delivered in writing.

 Keep your tenants in the loop through the whole sales process, and give your tenants as much notice as possible if you plan to end their periodic tenancy.

 In some cases, tenants on a fixed-term tenancy may be willing to end their agreement early if you want to sell the property empty or if the new buyers wish it vacant when they take it on.
 However, in Hamilton, long-term tenants are attractive to investors—and can play a part in attracting them to the property.

 “For many of our investors, it's nice to inherit a tenant—particularly a good tenant, and particularly if they're paying a market rent or very close to market rent,” explains Glenn Collins, agent at Lodge Real Estate.

 “Saying that, if what it's been rented out for has fallen slightly behind where it should be in the marketplace, then sometimes they prefer to do a small amount of work to the property just to lift it, to get it to another level.”